Ohio Catastrophic Injury Lawyer and Cincinnati nursing home attorney Investigates Common Nursing Home Injuries & Illnesses

 There are many other warning signs that indicate common nursing home injuries that result from neglect or abuse.
 If a loved one suffers injuries requiring emergency medical treatment or is frequently ill, there may be cause for an investigation.
 Also, if you notice a patient is suddenly sedated without an explanation, this could be a sign of overmedicating.

-Can I Sue Nursing Homes for Patient Abuse?
+Can I Sue a Nursing Home?

 When accidents occur and nursing home residents are not protected, The Lyon Firm can determine the cause of patient’s damages.
 Liability must be established, and records may show an unacceptable standard of care.
 If it is determined that a fatal infection or injury was preventable, and nursing home staff were negligent, the family of a victim may have a successful claim.